OctopusDeploy/docs/docs/security/users-and-teams/auditing.md

 ### Archived audit logs {#archived-audit-events}

 :::hint
-Audit Retention functionality was introduced in **Octopus 2022.3** and is being rolled out in stages for our Cloud customers first.
-It will be made available to Self-hosted customers in **Octopus 2022.4**.
+Audit Retention functionality was introduced in **Octopus 2022.3** and will be made available to Cloud customers soon.
+We will make this available to the on-prem customers later in 2023.
 :::

 Audit log entries can require a significant amount of database space to store, degrading overall system performance.
 For this reason, Octopus Server applies a retention policy to automatically archive audit log entries older than the configured number of days and remove them from the database.
 The retention period can be configured via **{{Configuration, Settings, Event Retention}}**.
 The location of the archived audit log files can be changed via **{{Configuration, Settings, Server Folders}}**.